 Regardless of what "primary" source is appropriate for the context of your research project, your and others' critical analysis of it are secondary sources.

-I highly recommend the USC Libraries Primary Source Guide, created by Beth Namei, for information on collections of primary resources and recommendations for evaluating primary sources.
+I highly recommend the USC Libraries Primary Source Guide for information on collections of primary resources and recommendations for evaluating primary sources.